 These different services are developed in close cooperation with the JS which contributes to the platform activities through its deep knowledge of the projects.
+The platform's services are also accessible to people with disabilities and can be adapted to meet specific needs when necessary.
 The beneficiary of the Platform is the GEIE GECOTTI (i.e., the body entrusted by the Managing Authority to implement the Interreg Europe programme).
 More detailed arrangements regarding the activities and services as well as the organisational structure of the platform will be detailed in the programme manual, based on the 2014-20 experience and the evaluation recommendations.